mmonfils/iowa-community-blueprints/CONTRIBUTING.md

 ## The Rule Against Private Information (No PII)

-Our absolute priority is protecting our neighbors.
+Our absolute priority is protecting our neighbors and preserving operational security.

-1.  **What we accept:** We welcome updates that improve text-loop scripts, fix spelling errors, share helpful city code loopholes, or make our templates easier to use for everyday people.
+1. **What we accept:** We welcome updates that improve text-loop scripts, fix structural template errors, share verified policy data, or make our deployment manuals more effective for field execution.
-2.  **What is strictly banned:** Do NOT submit real names, phone numbers, house numbers, or any personal information about your neighbors or block pods to this public repository.
+2. **What is strictly banned:** Do NOT submit real names, phone numbers, house numbers, private health variables, or any personal information about your neighbors or block pods to this public repository.
-3.  **Keep it simple:** Write your suggestions in plain, clear language.
-Avoid complicated professional jargon or technical terms.
+3. **Enforce Purpose-Driven Clarity:** Write updates in a clear, authoritative, and direct posture.
+Avoid empty corporate buzzwords and casual conversational "chatter."
+Focus entirely on high-density, actionable information with zero dilution of meaning.

 ## Licensing and Sharing Agreement